 Students of Concern

-Referrals may be made to Counseling and Wellness Services at 304-637-1363 or firstname.lastname@example.org by faculty, staff, parents and students if there are concerns about a student.
-They may also contact the Director of Student Recruitment and Success at 304-637-1983 or email@example.com or submit their concern via the Student of Concern Reporting Form.
+Contact the Director of Student Recruitment and Success at 304-637-1983 or firstname.lastname@example.org or submit their concern via the Student of Concern Reporting Form.
 After a referral is received, an attempt will be made to contact the student to offer support.